Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 * Merge the PR which completes the update.

 ## Configuration
-The build-time configuration information file is `include/psa/build_info.h`.
+The build-time configuration file is `include/psa/build_info.h`.
 This file is included by the PSA headers (header files located in `include/psa`) and the PSA core files (located in `core`) to access the configuration options defined in `include/psa/crypto_config.h` or PSA_CRYPTO_CONFIG_FILE.
-The PSA core files do not include it directly but through the `core/common.h` file.
+The PSA core files do not include `include/psa/build_info.h` directly but through the `core/common.h` file.

 Both the PSA headers and the PSA core files reference Mbed TLS configuration options.
 Therefore, `include/psa/build_info.h` includes the header file `drivers/builtin/include/mbedtls/config_psa.h` which defines the Mbed TLS configuration options as implied by the set of enabled PSA configuration options.
-The goal is to eventually get rid of this.
-For PSA headers, it is just to use the configuration options of the PSA-Crypto repository instead of their Mbed TLS equivalent.
+The goal is to eventually get rid of the Mbed TLS configuration options, in two ways:
+.
+For PSA headers, use the configuration options of the PSA-Crypto repository instead of their Mbed TLS equivalent.
+.
 For PSA core files, some code needs also to be restructured as the key derivation and key agreement code where support for driver is yet to be added.

-The build-time configuration information file for the builtin implementation is the Mbed TLS one: `include/mbedtls/build_info.h`.
-It is based on the minimalist Mbed TLS configuration file `drivers/builtin/mbedtls_config.h` (copied by `scrips/psa_crypto.py` into `drivers/builtin/include/mbedtls/` to overwrite the Mbed TLS default configuration file), that enables only the two Mbed TLS configuration options MBEDTLS_PSA_CRYPTO_C and MBEDTLS_PSA_CRYPTO_CONFIG.
+The build-time configuration file for the builtin implementation is the Mbed TLS one: `include/mbedtls/build_info.h`.
+It is based on the minimalist Mbed TLS configuration file `drivers/builtin/mbedtls_config.h` (copied by `scrips/psa_crypto.py` into `drivers/builtin/include/mbedtls/` to overwrite the Mbed TLS default configuration file).
+This minimalist Mbed TLS configuration file enables only the two Mbed TLS configuration options MBEDTLS_PSA_CRYPTO_C (enable the PSA cryptography interface) and MBEDTLS_PSA_CRYPTO_CONFIG (enable the selection of the cryptographic mechanisms supported by the PSA cryptography interface through PSA_WANT_xxx macros).
 The other configuration options that need to be enabled are again enabled by the pre-processor logic in `drivers/builtin/include/mbedtls/config_psa.h` given `include/psa/crypto_config.h`.